solita/solita.github.com/README.md

 #### Tips and tricks

-- If you don't see your post, change the date on the file to today - time travelling is not allowed.
 - `./docker/destroy.sh` -> Delete image
 - `./docker/troubleshoot.sh` -> Open bash to container without starting jekyl and compass